 Correlation Matrix

-There is a negative correlation between particpation (run_count) and deprivation (imd), distance to nearest parkrun (mn_distance), population density (pop_density) and percent BME (perc_bme).
-Percent BME was strongly postively correlated with population density, negatively correlated with percent non-working age, and moderately positvely correlated with IMD suggesting that areas with more BME residents are more densely populated, more deprived and have fewer older people.
+There is a negative correlation between participation (run_count) and deprivation (imd), distance to nearest parkrun (mn_distance), population density (pop_density) and percent BME (perc_bme).
+Percent BME was strongly positively correlated with population density, negatively correlated with percent non-working age, and moderately positively correlated with IMD suggesting that areas with more BME residents are more densely populated, more deprived and have fewer older people.

 Association plot